timschreiber/timschreiber.github.com/_posts/2015-01-26-persistence-ignorant-asp-net-identity-with-patterns-part-3.md

 #####**Entity Configuration**#####

-The first pieces of code this we’re going to write in this layer are the mapping classes that tell Entity Framework which entities map to which database tables, which properties map to which columns, and how all the relationships work.
+The first pieces of code this we're going to write in this layer are the mapping classes that tell Entity Framework which entities map to which database tables, which properties map to which columns, and how all the relationships work.
 A lot of people like to rely on configuration by convention, which is fine, but I prefer to see more of the mappings in my code &ndash; call it a sort of self-documentation, if you will.
-Since these configurations don’t need to be visible outside the Data Layer, we can make them `internal`.
+Since these configurations don't need to be visible outside the Data Layer, we can make them `internal`.

-We have four entities, so we’ll need four configuration classes:
+We have four entities, so we'll need four configuration classes:

 ######ClaimConfiguration.cs######